• Skip to primary navigation

 Testing Conditions

 I used the REI Co-op Half Dome 3 Plus for car camping during the fall and on short overnight backpacking trips.
 I’ve only ever used it as a two-person shelter despite it being capable of sleeping three.
-I’m a firm believer that if you want to be comfortable backpacking, you need a tent that’s made for one more than the number of people sleeping in it.
+I’m a firm believer that if you want to be comfortable backpacking, you need a tent that’s made for more than the number of people sleeping in it.

 REI Co-op Half Dome 3 Plus Tent